 Here’s why you should virtualize now.

-From network virtualization to data virtualization, implementing a virtualized platform will help you simplify your IT and provide employees anytime, anywhere, any-device-access to resources.
+From network virtualization to data virtualization, implementing a virtualized platform at your small business will help simplify IT and provide employees anytime, anywhere, any-device-access to resources.
 Yes, there may be some initial costs involved with moving your organization toward virtualization, and yes, IT solution budgets tend to be tight these days, but the case you can present to top management is too compelling to ignore.

-Virtualization is particularly valuable to SMBs because it lowers costs for hardware, and reduces systems administration and maintenance costs because fewer servers are in operation.
+Virtualization is particularly valuable to small to medium businesses because it lowers costs for hardware, and reduces systems administration and maintenance costs because fewer servers are in operation.